JiningLiu/stream-cam-web/README.md

 You can preview the production build with `npm run preview`.

 You can deploy the production build to GitHub Pages with `npm run deploy`.
+- Make sure to change script `build` in `package.json` to use your own domain, or remove the CNAME creation command.